zowe/zowe-explorer-vscode/README.md

 <br /><br />

 ### Issue Stop Command

+Use the Stop command to stop system functions and jobs in execution

 1. Right cick the Job you want to issue the modify command on.
 2. Click the **Issue Stop Command** button.